 Emergency preparedness is very important.
-We will hold fire, storm, and lockdown drills periodically throughout the school year to make sure that students and staff know what to do in case of an actual emergency.
+We will periodically throughout the school year to make sure that students and staff know what to do in case of an actual emergency.
 They will be taught to move quickly and quietly to the safest possible location, depending upon the type of emergency situation.
 We will strive to treat each drill as if it were a real emergency so we will react properly during any actual emergency that may arise.